hankhsu1996/vscode-inline-calculator/README.md

 # Inline Calculator

-Inline calculator is a VS Code extension that allows you to evaluate simple math expressions in your code.
+Inline calculator is a VS Code extension that allows you to evaluate math expressions in your text editor.

 ## Features